Igaunian/Dynamic_Jira_Glass_Test/README.md

 # Jira Glass Extension Testing project

 This project is for testing the features of a new release of the Glass extension for Jira.
-This is an extension that gives an overview of detailed project documentation, and this release included features for visualizing project workflows.
+This is an extension that gives a detailed overview of project documentation, and this release included features for visualizing project workflows.

 ## Technologies used: